 Why acorns?
-They are incredibly nutritious with healthy levels of carbohydrates, protein and fiber.
+They are incredibly nutritious, offering healthy levels of carbohydrates, protein, and fiber.
 Surprisingly, they are also a good source of Vitamins A and C.

 Plus, they have a wonderful rich, nutty taste.
 Also, why not?
 It’s fun to forage and try making something adventurous.

-Most folks use acorns to make a nutrient-rich, nutty-flavored flour.
-You can also eat acorn as roasted nuts (they are a lot like chestnuts).
-See more ideas below.
+While most folks use acorns to make a nutrient-rich, nutty-flavored flour, you can also eat acorns as roasted nuts (they are a lot like chestnuts).
+See more ideas below!

 Where and When to Find Acorns

-Acorns come from oak trees and can be found across North America.
-Oak trees are easily identifiable; they’re the ones with all the acorns around them!
+Acorns come from oak trees, which can be found across North America.
+Oak trees are easily identifiable—they’re the ones with all the acorns around them!
 Jokes aside, oaks have fairly distinctive leaves and bark; look up which species of oak trees are common in your area to know exactly what signs to look for.

-They are typically “harvested” between September and November, when they fall from the trees and become easily accessible to deer, squirrels, and resourceful humans.
+Acorns are typically harvested between September and November, when they fall from the trees and become easily accessible to deer, squirrels, and resourceful humans.